 Rare Exports is a darkly comedic Christmas tale that subverts the traditional image of Santa Claus.
 Set against the snowy backdrop of Finland, the film takes a sinister turn when a team of researchers uncover the truth about the real Santa Claus, who is nothing like the jolly, gift-giving figure we all know.
 When local children start disappearing, a young boy and his father find themselves caught up in a dangerous game of cat and mouse as they attempt to capture Santa and sell him to the highest bidder.
 But they soon discover that Santa’s elves are fiercely loyal and will stop at nothing to free their leader.
 With a perfect mix of horror, action, and humour, Rare Exports is a twisted Christmas tale that will leave you feeling both disturbed and entertained.

 Silent Night, Deadly Night

-There you have it, this is the Snacks Not Included guide to the best alternative Christmas movies.
-If there’s anything you think we should add let us know
+There you have it, the Snacks Not Included guide to the best alternative Christmas movies to watch this holiday season.
+These movies are sure to add some excitement to your holiday viewing.
+So grab some snacks, cozy up by the fire, and enjoy a unique and unconventional Christmas movie experience.
+If there’s anything you think we should add let us know.